oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools/kubernetes.md

 #### Using WDT with WebLogic Kubernetes Operator

-The Extract Domain Resource Tool can be used to create resource files for use with the WebLogic Kubernetes Operator or Verrazzano.
+You can use the Extract Domain Resource Tool to create resource files for use with the WebLogic Kubernetes Operator or Verrazzano.
 This allows the domain configuration and the Kubernetes container configuration to be specified in a single model file.

 This is especially useful when making configuration changes to the domain that also need to be reflected in the resource file.
 For example, adding a cluster to the domain only requires that it be added to the `topology` section of the WDT model, then a new resource file can be generated to apply to Kubernetes.